-The maximum of these benefits payable to Mr. Charles Willis would represent (i) three times his base salary, plus (ii) a prorated portion of his annual incentives accrued during the year of termination, plus (iii) three times the average annual incentives he earned during the three years prior to his Involuntary Termination, plus (iv) distribution of unpaid deferred compensation, immediate vesting of all stock options and restricted stock, continued payment for three years for club memberships (if any) and financial, tax and estate planning, and continued coverage for three years under the Company's employee group benefit plans.
+The maximum of these benefits payable to Mr. Charles Willis would represent (i) three times his base salary, plus (ii) a prorated portion of his annual incentives accrued during the year of termination, plus (iii) three times the average annual incentives he earned during the three years prior to his Involuntary Termination, plus (iv) distribution of unpaid deferred compensation, immediate vesting of all stock options and restricted stock, continued payment for three years for club memberships (if any) and continued coverage for three years under the Company's employee group benefit plans.
 Additionally, in the event Mr. Charles Willis is terminated with less than the one year's notice required by his contract, he is entitled to a lump sum payment equal to his annual base salary prorated for the portion of the year for which he did not receive notice.
 Upon a change of control, Mr. Charles Willis is entitled to immediate vesting of all stock options and restricted stock, whether or not his employment is terminated.
-In the event that Mr. Charles Willis voluntarily retires, he is entitled to purchase or assume the lease for his company car, to continued payment for his club memberships (if any) and financial planning services in accordance with his contract, and to continued coverage under the Company's employee group benefit plans for one year following his retirement.
-As of November 2014, Mr. Charles Willis has no longer requested reimbursement for club memberships.
+In the event that Mr. Charles Willis voluntarily retires, he is entitled to purchase or assume the lease for his company car, to continued payment for his club memberships (if any) and financial planning services (if any) in accordance with his contract, and to continued coverage under the Company's employee group benefit plans for one year following his retirement.
+Since 2019, Mr. Charles Willis did not request any reimbursement for financial, tax and estate planning services.